anredlich/gym-aloha/README.md

 A gym environment for ALOHA

-anr-robot (default) is my stable branch.
+anr-robot is my stable branch.

 compared to gym-aloha it adds:
 TrossenAIStationary robot, including mujoco files